Know your Wellness Score. Raise your score and regain your health. Take your member wellness score today.

 Dr. Cheryl standing in a doorway

-You can take in just about 5 minutes.
+You can take the SCORE in just about 5 minutes.
 It helps you see how well you did and which areas need some attention.

-This is your simple tool to help you create a wellness lifestyle that works for you.
+This is your simple tool to simplify the science and help you create a wellness lifestyle that works for you.
 Set a goal to raise your daily scores.
 Higher daily scores is your path to total body wellness.

 Remember, it’s simple.